Smith, Orioles strike early in 7-2 win over Diamondbacks

 Orioles: LHP John Means (8-5, 2.95 ERA) goes into his start against Arizona on Wednesday having lasted at least five innings in every start since April 14.

-Diamondbacks: RHP Taylor Clarke (2-3, 6.50 ERA) is set for his 12th start of the season.
+Diamondbacks: RHP Taylor Clarke (2-3, 6.50 ERA) is set for his 12th appearance of the season.
 He’s lasted five innings just twice since May 25.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports